Yurii-Dan/small-business-finance-analysis/README.md

 - The business shows high dependency on a single revenue stream

 ### Business Implications
-- There is a need for customer retention strategies after the peak season
-- Opportunity to optimize marketing efficiency
+- Implement retention campaigns after peak revenue periods to reduce post-peak decline (e.g., February–March)
+- Reallocate marketing budget towards high-performing periods (January, August–September) to maximize ROI
+- Focus cost optimization efforts on top expense categories (Salary, Marketing), which account for the majority of expenses
-- Potential to diversify revenue sources
+- Reduce dependency on sales (~80%) by expanding service offerings to stabilize revenue streams
-- Interactive filtering allows dynamic exploration of high-cost categories
+- Use dashboard filtering to identify and monitor high-cost categories for continuous cost control
-- Top N analysis highlights the most impactful expense drivers

 ## Conclusion

-This project demonstrates the ability to work with data across multiple tools, from raw data processing to business-oriented insights and dashboard development.
+This project demonstrates an end-to-end data analytics workflow, from data generation and processing to SQL-based analysis and business-oriented insights.

+It highlights the ability to combine Python, SQL, and Tableau to analyze financial performance, identify key cost drivers, and support data-driven decision-making.